Police crack down on protests as longtime Belarus leader set for landslide election win

 Tikhanouskaya entered the race after her husband, an anti-government blogger who intended to run, was jailed.

-Foreign observers have not judged an election to be free and fair in Belarus since 1995 and Lukashenko has warned protesters against taking to the streets after the vote.
+Foreign observers have not judged an election to be free and fair in Belarus since 1995.

+“I hope that law enforcement officials will come to their senses and switch to the people’s side, then the night in Minsk will end without blood,” said Veronika Tsepkalo, the wife of a barred candidate who threw her support behind Tikhanouskaya.

 Military vehicles, soldiers and police had patrolled the capital Minsk in apparent readiness for a new crackdown.
 The internet and social media networks experienced disruption.